Facets of God Displayed in the Hebrew Aleph-Bet: Aleph, Bet, and Gimel

 — C.H.
 Spurgeon

 "Gimel" (ג) is the third letter of the Hebrew Aleph-Bet and it is represented by a camel.
-In a previous hub "Bless and Knee" it was noted that the camel could be viewed as a bestower of blessings and benefits.
+A camel, in the ancient world, was valued as a bestower of blessings and benefits.

-This letter and its pictograph offer us this very same illustration of the Holy Spirit, the third person of the Trinity and a bestower of benefits and blessings, as is described by Paul in his first letter to the Corinthian church.
+This third letter of the Aleph-Bet, and its pictograph offer us this very same illustration of the Holy Spirit, the third person of the Trinity.
+He is a bestower of benefits and blessings, as is described by Paul in his first letter to the Corinthian church.

 the manifestation of the Spirit is given to each one for the profit of all: for to one is given the word of wisdom through the Spirit, to another the word of knowledge through the same Spirit, to another faith by the same Spirit, to another gifts of healings by the same to another the working of miracles, to another prophecy, to another discerning of spirits, to another different kinds of tongues, to another the interpretation of tongues.
 But one and the same Spirit works all these things, distributing to each one individually as He wills.